Ario124/Game_Room/README.md

 * Users can create rooms with information to display for visitors.
 * Users can participate and chat in the selected room.
+* Users can upload profile picture
+* Users can upload bio in profile page

 ## Initial Setup